cncf/tag-env-sustainability/website/content/cloud-native-sustainability-week/_index.md

 The event is organized solely by volunteers who dedicate their spare time, making it a true community effort.
 Without the collective contributions of everyone involved, this event would not have been possible.
 Thank you to each and every community member for your support and contributions!

-Special thanks to Adriana Villela, Kristina Devochko, Leonard Pahlke, Nancy Chauhan, Niki Manoledaki, Mercy Bamiduro, Mehmet and Rodolfo Martínez Vega to help organise the event.
+Special thanks to Kristina Devochko, Leonard Pahlke, Nancy Chauhan, Mercy Bamiduro and the wider TAG ENV community to help organise the event.

-Special thanks to all the local meetup organizers.

-Special thanks to Abdel Sghiouar, Alena Prokharchyk, Emily Fox, Huamin Chen, Katie Gamanji, Nate W., Nikhita Raghunath, Ricardo Rocha, Tom Kerkhove and Wojtek Cichoń for facilitating, sharing their thoughts and reaching out to people that might be interested organizing a meetup.

-Special thanks to Katie Greenly and the entire CNCF team for their support.
+Many thanks to all the local meetup organizers and the entire CNCF team for their support.